-Many agencies contribute to the inventory and securing efforts of mine hazards, with the Division or its contractors accounting for more than half of all securings in the state (Figure 5).
-The use of field tablets for collecting digital data has increased the efficiency of the field staff.
+Many agencies contribute to the inventory and securing efforts of mine hazards, with the Division or its contractors accounting for more than half of all securings in the state, Figure 4.
+The use of digital field tablets for collecting digital data has increased the efficiency of the field staff.
 The tablets have also greatly reduced time needed for data entry and increased data integrity.
-The Division purchased an Unmanned Aerial Vehicle (UAV) to help with inventory efforts.
-The UAV proved to be a valuable resource and three Division staff are certified UAV pilots.
+The use of two Unmanned Aircraft Systems (UAS or drones) has increased inventory efficiency.
+This is most evident when looking at the record breaking 10,340 non-hazards inventoried in 2018.
+By using drones for preliminary flights of new areas, the staff is allowed to cover larger amounts of land in very short period of time.